sjbylo/container-workshop/00-workshop-setup/README.md

 (copy) it and work with your own copy.

 Click on the "Form" button.
 Github will make a copy and you will see your own version of it.
-Notice the URL now container your Guthub username and no longer "sjbylo".
+Notice the URL now container your Github username and no longer "sjbylo".
-Later on in the labs you will be asked to access your repoisitory.
+Later on in the labs you will be asked to access your repository.
 To help you get the URL, click on the 'Clone or download" button and copy the URL into your copy n paste buffer and paste it into your terminal when ask to.

-Your repo's URL will look something like this:
+Your repository's URL will look something like this:

 ```
 https://github.com/YOUR_GITHUB_USERNAME/flask-vote-app.git